 - User interface is not responsive and doesn’t show any data for certain date ranges

-- Matomo stops calculating real-time data
+- Matomo stops aggregating reports’ data in real time

 This makes working with data a bit difficult, especially if you want to compare different segments or create multiple custom reports.